Rogerskelamen/nvim/README.md

 ### Quick select and change

-> Since I integrated the wildfire and vim-surround, it becomes easy to select a code block and change it into other code blocks(or surrounded by some brackets).
+> Since I integrated the wildfire and vim-surround, it becomes easy to select a code block and change it into other code blocks(or surrounded by other brackets).

 - <kbd>Enter</kbd>+`S"`: select the code block and make it surrounded by `"`